JoeMukherjee/tagore-speaks/CONTRIBUTING.md

     git clone https://github.com/your-username/tagore-speaks.git
     cd tagore-speaks
     ```
-3. **Set up the project** by following the installation instructions in the README.md
+3. **Set up the project** by following the installation instructions in the README.md, making sure to use the Conda environment
 4. **Create a new branch** for your contribution
     ```bash
     git checkout -b feature/your-feature-name